oehrlis/ad-lab/scripts/modules/CommonFunctions/README.md

 The module provides the following functions:

-- **Generate-Password:** Generates a random password with specified criteria, ensuring it meets common complexity requirements.
+- **New-Password:** Generates a random password with specified criteria, ensuring it meets common complexity requirements.
 - **Write-Log:** Logs messages to the console with different verbosity levels (DEBUG, INFO, WARNING, ERROR) and optional timestamps.